 In 1982, Colgate was already an established toothpaste brand.
-However, Colgate’s entry in the frozen meal industry, resulted in “cold” sale volumes and the company withdrew its products during… the dinner time.
+However, Colgate’s entry into the frozen meal industry, resulted in “cold” sale volumes and the company withdrew its products during… the dinner time.

 In 1989, French company Bic entered the fragrance industry, launching a low priced perfume for men and women, spending nearly $20 million in marketing.
 Just a year later, with unexpectedly low sales and a loss close $11 million, Bic decided to exit a promising market.

 In Spring of 2001, McDonald’s opened two 4-star hotels in Switzerland with the name “Golden Arch Hotel.”
-The bedroom decor was modern and brightly coloured and the accommodation rates ranged for $120 to $160 per night.
+The bedroom décor was modern and brightly coloured and the accommodation rates ranged from $120 to $160 per night.

 The hotels didn’t deliver the expected results.
 After two and a half years, McDonald’s shifted its focus away from such brand extension, and as a result both hotels were sold.

-Product packaging and shape is equally important as it should be carefully designed in order to be directly associated with your brand, ease product consumption, and enable product transportation and at-home storage ease.
+Product packaging and shape is equally important as it should be carefully designed in order to be directly associated with your brand, ease product consumption, and enable product transportation and ease of at-home storage.